About Our Trainings

 Our Scottsdale, Arizona, courses are held at the Scottsdale Marriott Suites Old Town, a 243-room facility conveniently located within walking distance of historic Old Town, offering boutique shops and excellent restaurants.

 For your recreational pleasure, the hotel offers an outdoor pool, sauna, and fitness center.
 The Center for Loss has guaranteed a special room rate for course participants of $199/night for December 2017 (plus applicable taxes).
+The room block is limited and must be made four weeks prior to attendance, so reserve your room early.
 Reservations may be made by calling (970) 226-6050.

 Phoenix Sky Harbor Airport (PHX) is the nearest airport for the Scottsdale trainings.
 SuperShuttle is the best transportation option.
 Call Super Shuttle at (800) 258-3826 or visit www.supershuttle.com to make your reservation.